Cameron Brewer

 Cameron Eric Brewer (born 8 March 1973) is a New Zealand politician and former journalist.

 A member of the National Party, Brewer has been a Member of Parliament in the House of Representatives for Upper Harbour since 2023.
-He was previously the Ōrākei Ward representative on Auckland Council from 2010 to 2016.
+He was previously the Ōrākei ward representative on Auckland Council from 2010 to 2016.
+Following a cabinet reshuffle in 2026, he became the Minister of Commerce and Consumer Affairs, the Minister for Small Business and Manufacturing and the associate Minister of Immigration.

 Early life and career

 Born in Hāwera on 8 March 1973, Brewer attended Wanganui Collegiate School and Massey University where he completed a Bachelor of Arts in history and sociology in 1994.
 He was president of the students' association of Western Institute of Technology, where he studied journalism and edited the student publication.

 In early 1996 he founded and edited Dunedin-based community newspaper Inside Otago before selling it in late 1998.
 He moved to Wellington and worked as a writer and researcher for the National Party and as a press secretary first to the Leader of the Opposition, Jenny Shipley, and later to the leader of ACT New Zealand, Rodney Hide.
 From 2002 to 2004 Brewer was communications advisor to the Mayor of Auckland City, John Banks.

 Between 2005 and 2010 he was the chief executive of the Newmarket Business Association.